Iype Thoma Kathanar: Legacy

 In his memory, the church constructed the VGM Hall (Vicar General Iype Thoma Kathanar Memorial Hall) in the SCS compound in Tiruvalla, that still stands today as an important go-to place in Thiruvalla town for conducting large meetings, conferences and major events.

-His son Abraham (1898 – 1978) was a professor and rationalist who became famous through his campaign to expose various Indian and Sri Lankan "god-men" and so-called paranormal phenomena as frauds.
+His older son Abraham (1898 – 1978) was a professor and rationalist who became famous through his campaign to expose various Indian and Sri Lankan "god-men" and so-called paranormal phenomena as frauds.

-His grand son, Aries Kovoor (1927–2006), was also a professor and renowned biological scientist of Sri Lanka.
+Abraham's son, Aries Kovoor (1927–2006), was also a professor and renowned biological scientist of Sri Lanka.

 His younger son, Behanan was a renowned sociologist and psychologist, who earned Ph.D. in psychology from Yale in 1934 and had performed pioneering scientific appraisal on Yoga that was published as a book and made popular to the western world through visual coverage in the LIFE magazine in 1937.
 Behanan had also served the United Nations between 1946 and 1952.

+Behanan's son Roy T. Behanan tragically died on the operating table while undergoing minor surgery at Kew Gardens Hospital, in 1952 at the age of 10.